Axia-Tech/AXIA-wiki/docs/learn/learn-runtime-upgrades.md

 ## Monitoring Changes

-Using a AXIASolar blockchain explorer, you can monitor the chain for on-chain changes.
+Using a AXIACoin blockchain explorer, you can monitor the chain for on-chain changes.
 The following steps relate to [subscan](https://axiasolar.subscan.io/).

 > In general, an action has two components: the module (such as `democracy`) and the event (such as